Amolghogale/Titanic/README.md

 In this challenge, we ask you to complete the analysis of what sorts of people were likely to survive.
 In particular, we ask you to apply the tools of machine learning to predict which passengers survived the tragedy.

-Practice Skills
+Practice Skills:
-This prediction is done using R.
+This prediction is done by using R.